Meredith Dost, PhD

 PhD in Government and Social Policy, Harvard University

-My book project, based on my dissertation research, focuses on the political implications of administrative burden.
-I scrutinize how interactions with the administrative state affect the political behavior and attitudes of potential recipients of means-tested government programs and the mass public.
+My book project, based on my dissertation research, focuses on the political implications of the administrative burden of Medicaid.
+I scrutinize how interactions with the administrative state affect the political behavior and attitudes of potential recipients of means-tested government programs and other members of the mass public.
 I test my theory by measuring the administrative burden of Medicaid and evaluating its effect on mass-level voter turnout.
-If you're interested in hearing a brief overview of this work, you can find a recording of my presentation at a recent Institute for Research on Poverty webinar on approaches to reducing administrative burdens (minutes ~6 to 17).

 My CV is available here (link).
-My job market paper is available here (link) and has been invited to revise and resubmit at Perspectives on Politics.
+My job market paper is available here (link) and has been accepted at Perspectives on Politics.
+An earlier version of this paper won the Deil S. Wright Best Paper Award from the APSA Federalism & Intergovernmental Relations Section.

 I earned my PhD in Government and Social Policy at Harvard University in 2023, jointly between the Graduate School of Arts & Sciences and Harvard Kennedy School.
 During my PhD, I was a Graduate Fellow at the Edmond & Lily Safra Center for Ethics during the 2021-22 year, a Democracy Doctoral Fellow at the HKS Ash Center for Democratic Governance and Innovation in 2020-21, a Stone PhD Research Fellow in the Multidisciplinary Program in Inequality & Social Policy, and an affiliate of the Center for American Political Studies.
 At Harvard College, I served as an academic advisor for undergraduates studying political science for six years.
 Prior to Harvard, I worked at Pew Research Center, and I earned a B.A. in Public Policy and Hispanic Studies from the College of William & Mary.